 We do not recommend that our guests travel by chicken bus.

 What are the entry requirements into Guatemala?

 A valid passport is mandatory to enter Guatemala.
 Visitors from the USA, Canada, and most European countries do not need visas.
 You will automatically receive a 90-day tourist visa upon entry.

 Here in Santa Cruz, we all feel very safe.
-If you’d like more information about safety, please request our “Note from Wendy,” the owner, which goes into detail about her experience of over 25 years in Guatemala.
+If you’d like more information about safety, please request our “Safety Note" which goes into detail about safety and security while traveling in Guatemala.

 Should I have travel insurance?